Juerd/tootpick/README.md

 > Hi, it's me, the author of Tootpick.
 Because I'm not collecting any data
 > from Tootpick users, I have no idea who uses it.
 If you're using Tootpick on
-> your website, and want to let me know, please "favorite" the
+> your website, and want to let me know, please "star" the project on GitHub or
-> project on GitHub or send me a message on Mastodon (`@whreq@hsnl.social`) -
+> send me a message on Mastodon (`@whreq@hsnl.social`) - that way I know
-> that way I know whether I should keep maintaining it.
+> whether I should keep maintaining it.
 Thanks!

 ### Multiple instances